mayurankv/Obsidian-Code-Styler/README.md

 ### Future Work

 - Features to add:
-  - Commands to fold all, unfold all and reset default fold for codeblocks ([Issue 33](https://github.com/mugiwara85/CodeblockCustomizer/issues/33)).
+  - Commands to fold all, unfold all and reset default fold for codeblocks <!--[Issue 33](https://github.com/mugiwara85/CodeblockCustomizer/issues/33)-->.
     - Hook into existing fold commands as well.
   - Optional outer border.
   - Optional shadow.